kgalb01/ArcGIS_Classify/README.md

 # ArcGIS_Classify
-* ArcGIS_Classify is a Python-based plugin for ArcGIS Pro for quick and easy land-use classifications.
+* ArcGIS_Classify is a Python-based Jupyter Notebook for ArcGIS Pro for quick and easy land-use classifications.
 * This project was created as a final submission for the course "Python in QGIS and ArcGIS Pro" by Sven Harpering and Philippe Rieffel at Universität Münster.
 * The authors are Jonas Starke and Kieran Galbraith.
 For questions, contact us at: jstarke@uni-muenster.de or k_galb01@uni-muenster.de.